ibm-cloud-docs/vsrx/readiness_errors.md

 {: #warning-1178}

 The license was updated.
 However, validation of the new license failed.
 It is recommended you manually check that the vSRX license is applied to each vSRX node.

+## Warning 1179
+{: #warning-1179}

+The vSRX version found to be running on the Gateway is unsupported.
+Operations such as OS Reload and Rebuild Cluster will overwrite the current unsupported vSRX version with the version currently listed on the Gateway Details page.
+Refer to [Correcting warning 1179](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1179) for more information.

+## Warning 1180
+{: #warning-1180}

+The vSRX license found on the Gateway is unsupported.
+[Correcting warning 1180](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1180) for more information.

+## Warning 1181
+{: #warning-1181}

+The vSRX license and version on the Gateway are both found to be unsupported.
+[Correcting warning 1181](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1181) for more information.